Hyperglycaemic hyperosmolar state (HHS) is an acute diabetic emergency that occurs in patients with type 2 diabetes mellitus.

 Ideally, patients should be managed in a high-dependency environment (level 2 care and above).
 The following features are markers of severity that would definitely warrant management in a high level of care:

-Patients with HHS can have a tremendous fluid deficit of up to 9 litres.
+Patients with HHS can have a tremendous fluid deficit.

 Due to the significant fluid deficit, the initial management requires fluid resuscitation to restore circulating volume.
 The initial fluid of choice is 0.9% sodium chloride (normal saline) and at least 1 litre should be given over an hour (quicker in the presence of significant hypotension).

 Further fluids can be given aiming for a positive fluid balance based on hourly measurement of urine output.
 A proposed target is 2-3 litres positive by 6 hours.
 Initiation of normal saline may cause a transient rise in sodium levels, however, if the osmolality is falling appropriately this is not an indication for hypotonic saline (e.g. 0.45%).
 Importantly, rapid correction of the fluid deficit is not advisable as it can precipitate osmolar shifts leading to cerebral oedema (generally aim for 4 litres positive within the first 24 hour).

 The use of insulin in HHS should be led by a specialist or senior clinician with experience of HHS management.

 Insulin should only be commenced if there is evidence of significant ketonaemia (> 1 mmol/L) or ketonuria (2+ or more).
 If so, insulin should be commenced as a fixed rate intravenous insulin infusion (FRIII) at 0.05 units/kg/hr (half the dose used in DKA).